Maximnord/Maximnord/README.md

-- 👋 Hi, I’m @Maximnord, Full Stack Developer, ex sportsman.
+- 👋 Hi, I’m @Maximnord, Full Stack Developer, sportsman ex-champion of the weight lifting and bodybuilding compititions.
+- Graduated art amd musical school.
-- 👀 I’m interested in more expirience in programming and Web Development.
+- 👀 I’m interested in more expirience in programming, design and Web Development.
 - 🌱 I’m currently learning PHP, JavaScript, Node.js, React.
 SQL, MongoDB.
 - 💞️ I’m looking to collaborate on create some interesting web project.
 - 📫 How to reach me: maximnord@gmail.com